-This group contains mainly two attacks: file attack and representation attack.
+This group contains mainly three attacks: file attack, format attack, and representation attack.
 The file attack simply consists in reordering the vertices and/or the facets in the mesh description file.
-In order to be invariant to this attack, one just needs to make the synchronization scheme independent of the combinatorial element orders implied in the mesh file.
-The representation conversion may be the most destructive attack to 3D mesh watermarks, because after such an attack, the mesh itself will no longer exist (for example, an approximation of a mesh with an NURBS model or with voxels).
-Until now, no researcher has mentioned robustness against this attack.
+The mesh file format conversion attack may alter the underlying mesh data structure, so that the intrinsic processing order of the vertices and facets can also be changed.
+In order to be invariant to these two attacks, one just needs to make the synchronization scheme independent of these intrinsic orders.
+The representation conversion may be the most destructive attack to 3D mesh watermarks, because after such an attack, the mesh itself will no longer exist (for example, an approximation of a mesh with an NURBS model).
+Until now, no researcher has mentioned robustness to this attack.
 In our opinion, the two ideas given at the end of the last subsection can also be potential solutions to resisting this serious attack.